GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Experiments

 \myparagraph{Data and target classifier.} We evaluate \ours{} on BDD-OIA \citep{xu2020bddoia}, a dataset of front-camera driving scenes in complex urban environments annotated with admissible car actions (turn left, go ahead, turn right, stop/decelerate).
 Widely used to benchmark explanation methods \citep{jacob2022steex,zemni2023octet,jeanneret2024TIME}, BDD-OIA is paired with a biased binary classifier for the `turn right' action introduced by \citet{zemni2023octet}.
 The classifier was intentionally trained with a dataset bias, associating images with vehicles on the \emph{left} side to the `cannot turn \emph{right}' class, in addition to their normal labels.
 The setup aims to test whether \ours{} can reveal this injected bias in the model's decision-making.

-\myparagraph{Instantiation of GIFT.} The instantiation of \ours{} largely follows the setup described in \autoref{sec:exp:concept}, building on general-purpose models.
-However, for counterfactual generation (Stage 1), we use OCTET \citep{zemni2023octet}, which is better-suited for complex driving scenes and to enable fair comparison to baselines.
-Further details in \autoref{appendix:bdd}.
+\myparagraph{Instantiation of GIFT.} The instantiation follows the setup described in \autoref{sec:exp:concept}, building on general-purpose models.
+For counterfactual generation (Stage 1), we use OCTET \citep{zemni2023octet}, which is better-suited for complex driving scenes and to enable fair comparison to baselines.
+Details in \autoref{appendix:bdd}.

-\myparagraph{Results.} \autoref{fig:bdd_bias} shows results for each stage of \ours{}, with (1) one sample pair of counterfactual images (of the many generated), (2) the change-caption extracted for it, (3) the relevant concepts that the summarizer obtains over many change captions, and (4) the correlation (DI) and causal (CaCE, $\hat{\text{PNS}}$) metrics computed for verification.
+\paragraph{Results.} \autoref{fig:bdd_bias} shows results for each stage of \ours{}, with (1) one sample pair of counterfactual images (of the many generated), (2) the change-caption extracted for it, (3) the relevant concepts that the LLM obtains over many change captions, and (4) the correlation and causal metrics computed for verification.

-In the sample shown in the figure, the counterfactual image presents several changes, including the appearance of a vehicle in the left lane.
+In the sample shown in the figure, the counterfactual image presents several changes, including a new vehicle in the left lane.
 Due to the complexity of the scenes, individual change captions in this dataset tend to be long and noisy.
-Again, Stage 3 is critical to condense a large collection of weak signals into a small list of meaningful hypotheses, which, in Stage 4, can be pre-filtered with the correlation metric (DI) and then ranked by the causal metrics. \autoref{fig:quali_bdd_biased_edition} illustrates interventions used to confirm these rules.
+Again, Stage 3 is critical to condense a large collection of weak signals into a small list of meaningful hypotheses, which, in Stage 4, can be pre-filtered with the correlation metric (DI) and then ranked by the causal metrics. \autoref{fig:quali_bdd_biased_edition} (in Supp.
+Mat.) illustrates interventions used to confirm these rules.

-We finish with three strong explanations for being unable to turn right: `dense traffic', `dense traffic in left-lane' (the bias!), and `dense traffic close to ego-vehicle', with, respectively, CaCE of 51, 45, and 27\% and $\hat{\text{PNS}}$ of 53, 47 and 29\%.
-While the first and third explanations seem reasonable, the biased explanation uncovered by \ours{} should immediately call the attention of anyone evaluating the model.
+We finish with three strong explanations for being unable to turn right: `dense traffic', `dense traffic in left-lane' (the bias!), and `dense traffic close to ego-vehicle', with, respectively, CaCE of 51, 45, and 27\% and $\widehat{\text{PNS}}$ of 53, 47 and 29\%.
+The first and third explanations capture pertinent causes preventing the model yield `turn right'.
+Importantly, the second explanation uncovered by \ours{} should immediately call the attention of anyone evaluating the model.

 \myparagraph{Comparison with State of the Art and Ablations.} \autoref{tab:bias_detection_methods} compares GIFT with existing explanation methods and ablations.
-GIFT is the only method that successfully detects the injected left-lane-vehicle bias.
-Key insights are:
+The key insights are:

 \textit{Human inspection is insufficient (Ablation of Stages 1--3):} In the user study by \citet{zemni2023octet}, participants analyzed several images and corresponding classifier outputs but failed to identify the left-lane-vehicle bias.
 This shows that manual hypothesis generation is impractical for complex models with unsuspected biases and highlights the need for automated methods.